Logo for Piano Play It

 Three Chords and the Truth

-In this piano lesson we're gonna discuss these basic chord progressions.
-Click on a certain chord progression if you'd like to know specifically about it or read the whole lesson through (Which I highely reccomand).
+In this piano lesson we're going to discuss the most basic chord progressions.
+Click on a certain chord progression if you'd like to know specifically about it or read the whole lesson through (Which I highly recommend to do).

 Three Chords and the truth, that's all you need in order to start playing piano.
-This lesson is a natural step to go through once you've learned about the basics of chord theory which I explain in here.
+This lesson is a natural step to go through once you've learned about the basics of chord theory.

 Yes my friend, the truth is that life is full of contradictions.
 It's complicated and simple at the same time.
 In the world of harmony many chords exists, it's a reach world.
 However the connection between all the chords in the world comes down to three chords and the truth.

-The opening chord, the suspension chord, and then the tension chord that directs us back to the opening chord which is usually the closing chord.
+The opening chord, the suspension chord, and then the tension chord that directs us back to the opening chord which is usually the closing chord of a song or a piece.

 Huh?
 Does it sound like Hebrew to you?
 Well, what do you know?
 I happen to speak Hebrew fluently :)

-So let me explain this to you more in details.
+So let me explain the concept of three chords and the truth in details.

-To begin with I'd like to explain the meaning of progression in western music.
+To begin with I'd like to explain the meaning of a progression in western music.

 Let's see how we implement this with the three chords and the truth.

-The tonic is the first degree we're gonna discuss whithin the three chords and the truth.
+The tonic is the first degree we're going to deal with.
+It is the first out of the three chords and the truth.

-When we speak about common harmony (music has developed in many other ways as well but this is for another time) we tend to start from a root chord.
+When we speak about common harmony (music has developed in many other ways where chords don't always apply) we tend to start a song from the root chord.

-We recognize the root chord as the first tirad of the first scale degree.
+We recognize the root chord as the first triad built upon the scale degree.

 So, when we speak about C major as the beginning point we actually say that this chord contains no tension within its voices.
-His notes don't attract toward any other chord.
-It's a pure chord and a great starting point to start with.
+Its notes don't attract towards any other chord.
+It's a pure chord and a great starting point to start with since all the voices within the chord feel at ease.

 Basically what we're doing when we play chords is start with the root chord, for example C major, play some chords along the way that will create interest in the harmony and end up with C major again.
 The first degree of the chord is called "Tonic Chord".